slact/nchan/README.md

 ### Channel Events

 Channel events are messages automatically published by Nchan when certain events occur in a channel.
 These are very useful for debugging the use of channels.
-However, they carry a significant performance overhead and should be used during development, and not inproduction.
+However, they carry a significant performance overhead and should be used during development, and not in production.

 Channel events are published to special 'meta' channels associated with normal channels.
 Here's how to configure them: